47 Kun4 困

 兌dui3, the Chinese name of trigram Dui, is annotated as 說(shuo: to speak, or shui4: to persuade, or yue4: to please, or tuo: to escape); 說tuo here is signified as freeing oneself.

-Commentary on the image: (Line 5 is in a state of) cutting off the nose and amputating the feet, (signifying) aspiration cannot be carried out.
-(It is able) to gain release through slow action, (and) by virtue of (the principle of) moderation and straightforwardness.
-It is advantageous (or appropriate) to undertake a sacrificial ceremony (in order to) be blessed with good fortune.
+Commentary on the image: The nose of line 5 is cut off and its feet amputated, signifying its aspiration cannot be carried out.
+It is able to gain release through slow action, and by virtue of the principle of moderation and straightforwardness.
+It is advantageous (or appropriate) to undertake a sacrificial ceremony in order to be blessed with good fortune.